-Researchers argued that most brand-related literature focused on consumer brand engagement (Osei-Frimpong & McLean, 2018; Osei-Frimpong et al., 2019); however, there is little understanding of how people become socially engaged with, and influenced by, fashion brands.
-There are various social actors on SMPs who can encourage social fashion engagement, such as celebrities, brand-sponsored advertisements, and recommendations from brand users (Naeem & Ozuem, 2020; Simon & Tossan, 2018; Martínez-López et al., 2020), but not all sources are relevant and credible.
-There is evidence that some people do not perceive celebrities and brand-sponsored advertisements as credible or relevant (Arnold, 2017; Retail Wire, 2019; Naeem & Ozuem, 2020); therefore, they usually have little impact on purchase decisions.
+Researchers argued that most brand-related literature focused on consumer brand engagement (Osei-Frimpong and McLean 2018; Osei-Frimpong et al. 2019); however, there is little understanding of how people become socially engaged with, and influenced by, fashion brands.
+There are various social actors on SMPs who can encourage social fashion engagement, such as celebrities, brand-sponsored advertisements, and recommendations from brand users (Naeem and Ozuem 2020; Simon and Tossan 2018; Martínez-López et al. 2020), but not all sources are relevant and credible.
+There is evidence that some people do not perceive celebrities and brand-sponsored advertisements as credible or relevant (Arnold 2017; Retail Wire 2019; Naeem and Ozuem 2020); therefore, they usually have little impact on purchase decisions.
 The present study identifies a range of factors that can enhance SCFBE through SMPs.

-Previous studies investigated the ways in which consumer brand engagement could be achieved through social media (Algharabat et al., 2020; Cheung et al., 2020; Hollebeek et al., 2014), but these studies focused on either psychological or communication-related factors rather than the social context of SCFBE.
-Research showed that over a billion social media users made a significant contribution toward changes related to brand engagement and lifestyle of consumers (Algharabat et al., 2020; Cheung et al., 2020; Hollebeek et al., 2014).
-Some studies on social media and brand engagement did not provide any theoretical support to justify the arguments and results of their study (Algharabat et al., 2020; Jin & Ryu, 2019).
-Other studies applied different theories and models, such as social identity and social exchange theories (Simon et al., 2016), consumer culture theory (Hollebeek et al., 2014), social presence theory (Osei-Frimpong & McLean, 2018), and habitus social theory (Buschgens et al., 2019); however, these theories did not provide guidance regarding the socially generated passion and impact of SMPs that can enhance SCFBE.
+Previous studies investigated the ways in which consumer brand engagement could be achieved through social media (Algharabat et al. 2020; Cheung et al. 2020; Hollebeek et al. 2014), but these studies focused on either psychological or communication-related factors rather than the social context of SCFBE.
+Research showed that over a billion social media users made a significant contribution toward changes related to brand engagement and lifestyle of consumers (Algharabat et al. 2020; Cheung et al. 2020; Hollebeek et al. 2014).
+Some studies on social media and brand engagement did not provide any theoretical support to justify the arguments and results of their study (Algharabat et al. 2020; Jin and Ryu 2019).
+Other studies applied different theories and models, such as social identity and social exchange theories (Simon et al. 2016), consumer culture theory (Hollebeek et al. 2014), social presence theory (Osei-Frimpong and McLean 2018), and habitus social theory (Buschgens et al. 2020); however, these theories did not provide guidance regarding the socially generated passion and impact of SMPs that can enhance SCFBE.
 Furthermore, the studies did not reveal what the most credible sources and influencing factors that can influence SCFBE are.

 The contribution of social impact theory is the addition of strength and immediacy as variables.
 These variables have not been included and researched in the context of fashion brands.
 These variables have attracted operational definitions from researchers due to the complex nature of these variables.
 The strength of the source is distinguished on the basis of social credibility; a socially credible personality is thought to be more influential than unknown social media users.
-The immediacy of the source is distinguished on the basis of the physical distance between the source and target; the shorter the distance between the source and the target.
-This study culminates in a theoretical framework based on social impact theory and the triangulation theory of love to understand SCFBE in the context of SMPs (see Figure 1).
+The immediacy of the source is distinguished on the basis of the physical distance between the source and target; the shorter the distance between the source and the target, the greater the influence of the source on the target.
+This study culminates in a theoretical framework based on social impact theory and the triangulation theory of love to understand SCFBE in the context of SMPs (see Fig. 1).